Derek Abbott

-Derek Abbott (born 1960) is a British-Australian physicist and electronic engineer, and professor at the University of Adelaide.
+Derek Abbott (born 1960) is a British-Australian physicist, electronic engineer, and professor at the University of Adelaide.

 Early life and education

 Derek Abbott was born in South Kensington, London, UK, in 1960.

-From 1969 to 1971, he was a boarder at Copthorne Preparatory School, Sussex.
+From 1969 to 1971, he was a boarder at Copthorne Preparatory School, in Surrey.
 From 1971 to 1978, he attended Holland Park School in London.

 Career

 In late 1977, Abbott began work at GEC Hirst Research Centre, Wembley, UK, performing research in the area of CCD and microchip design for imaging systems.
 Whilst working, he graduated in 1982 with a BSc in Physics from Loughborough University.

 In 1986, he began work as a microchip designer at Austek Microsystems in Adelaide, Australia.
 In 1987, he joined the University of Adelaide, completing his PhD thesis in Electrical engineering in 1995, entitled GaAs MESFET Photodetectors for Imaging Arrays, under Kamran Eshraghian and Bruce R. Davis.

 He became a fellow of the Institute of Electrical and Electronics Engineers in 2005 "for contributions to analysis of noise and stochastic phenomena in vision systems".
 He received an Australian Laureate Fellowship in 2024, for ultrasensitive Terahertz radiation detection.